There is no Great Resignation!

 But I just didn't see it in my network.
 Yes, people were changing jobs, but not in record numbers.
 And they were certainly not leaving the workforce to become independents.
 But my network is anecdotal, and it might not represent the real world.

 So when a journalist asked about the Great Resignation on LinkedIn I thought it was a good time to look at the data.
-Turns out, the Great Resignation doesn’t exist
+Turns out, the Great Resignation doesn't exist!
+It’s a myth.

 Permanent over independence